wp-plugins/varnish-http-purge/readme.txt

 <a href="https://www.varnish-cache.org/">Varnish</a> is a web application accelerator also known as a caching HTTP reverse proxy.
 You install it in front of any server that speaks HTTP and configure it to cache the contents.
 This plugin <em>does not</em> install Varnish for you.
 It's expected you already did that.

-Not all pages are purged, depending on your Varnish configuration.
+Not all pages are purged every time, depending on your Varnish configuration.
 By default, the plugin will purge the following:

+When a post, page, or custom post type is edited, or a new comment is added, the following pages will purge:

 * The front page
 * The post/page edited
 * Any categories or tags associated with the page

+In addition, your entire cache will be purged on the following actions:

+* Changing permalinks
+* Changing themes

 == Installation ==
 No WordPress configuration needed.